-J-Night has been successfully sustaining the Hull Jazz Festival and associated programmes of work since 1992, and celebrated its 25th anniversary in 2017.
+J-Night has been sustaining the Hull Jazz Festival and associated programmes of work since 1992, and celebrated its 25th anniversary in 2017.

 In 2000, J-Night developed a year-round programme of work, alongside the Jazz Festival, including concerts, workshops and development work.
 We became a regularly funded client of Arts Council England in 2005.